5 Benefits of Chia Seeds + Delicious Ways to Use Them

 How to Incorporate Chia Seeds Into Your Diet

-The simplest way is to mix 1.5 tablespoons chia seeds and 16 ounces of water and sip it down.
-You can also add a tablespoon of chia seeds to your favorite smoothie recipe for a nutrient boost or sprinkle some onto your next bowl of oatmeal.
+The simplest way is to make chia seed water for a healthy daily boost.
+Or you can also add a tablespoon of chia seeds to your favorite smoothie recipe for a nutrient boost or sprinkle some onto your next bowl of oatmeal.